Disclaimer: I do not own Square Enix's Kingdom Hearts, nor am I making any money off this fanfiction.

 As if reading his mind, Selphie nudged him.
 "Where are you working this afternoon?"

 "The coffee shop," Sora replied.
 It was also where he got most of his studying done when it was slow.
-The shop, Hollow Bastion, wasn't corporate-run, but had a single owner.
-It made things more lax around the place.
+The shop, Hollow Bastion, wasn't corporate-run and had a single owner.
+It made things laxer around the place.
 Plus, Sora's boss had a sweet spot for him.